DataDog/hiring-engineers/walkthrough.md

 Now you should have a Google Cloud credentials file in your home directory called `datadog.json`.
 We'll use these credentials in the next steps.

 ## Set up Your Environment Variables
-In order to configure your GCP instance and integration you'll need two environment variables, namely `DD_API_KEY` and `GOOGLE_CREDENTIALS`.
+In order to configure your GCP instance and integration you'll need two environment variables, namely `DD_API_KEY` and `DATADOG_GCP_CREDENTIALS`.
 You can get your Datadog API key at the following URL:

 https://app.datadoghq.com/account/settings#api